denten-books/plain-text/0-intro.md

 friendships, rights, and accountability [@bohn_living_2004;
 @jianhua_ma_towards_2005; @calverley_android_2006; @hildebrandt_ambient_2007;
 @atzori_smart_2014].
-Marx's "table that evolves grotesque ideas out of its wooden brain" can now be re-branded into Surface and PixelSense, product names of actual smart tables made by Microsoft [@marx_captial_1906, 82;
+Marx's "table that evolves grotesque ideas out of its wooden brain" now becomes Surface and PixelSense, product names of actual smart tables made by Microsoft [@marx_captial_1906, 82;
 @wigdor_designing_2009].

 If we hope to understand digital culture and especially literature, as